sunghoon031/HARA/README.md

 ### Main functions:
 1. `CreateSyntheticData.m`: Generate a synthetic dataset, as described in the main paper.
 2. `RunHARA.m`: Run HARA without using the number of inlier matches.
 3. `RunHARA_usingNumberOfInlierMatches.m`: Run HARA using the number of inlier matches.
-Note that we only provide the function, without a sample dataset.
+Note that we only provide the function, without the test script or a sample dataset.
 This function is quite similar to `RunHARA.m`, so it shouldn't be too difficult to use on your own dataset.